Eurus-Archive/msf-notes/drafs/feature-command-search.md

 - Design a info schema
 - Refactoring Phinx Module Base Class record module info, Instead of using string records in the code
 - Add reload/load: load module info from module into metainfo
-- Add find: load module info from module into metainfo
+- Add find: search module info from metainfo or cache load from metainfo.